 When you step out of the shower, the first thing you want to feel against your skin is a luxuriously-soft towel.
 Investing in high-quality bath linens is the first step toward enjoying that experience.
-But if you want your towels to stay fluffy every time you wash, you need to properly care for them.
+But if you want your towels to stay fluffy every time you wash them, you need to know how to clean towels the right way.

-We’ll explain the best way to wash towels to ensure their longevity, plus how to dry and store your towels so you can wrap yourself in that cozy sumptuousness every day.
+We’ll explain the best way to wash and dry towels to ensure their longevity so you can wrap yourself in that cozy sumptuousness every day.

 How to Wash Towels